zcash/halo2/README.md

 `halo2` currently uses [rayon](https://github.com/rayon-rs/rayon) for parallel computation.
 The `RAYON_NUM_THREADS` environment variable can be used to set the number of threads.

+You can disable `rayon` by disabling the `"multicore"` feature.
+Warning!
+Halo2 will lose access to parallelism if you disable the `"multicore"` feature.
+This will significantly degrade performance.

 ## License